jonlpersson/ed-latimore/site/_category_pages/how-to-stop-hair-loss.md

       a prescription written (If you're in the United States).
 I use [forhims.com](https://prf.hn/l/vyvenmZ).
 They have physicians who will
       interview you, diagnose you, and write the script.
-Then a 3 months supply will show up at your door step everyday.
+Then a 3 months supply will show up at your doorstep every day.
 [Check out their topical finasteride+minoxidil spray here.](https://prf.hn/l/vyvenmZ)**